MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/welcome-to-mr-feature-tool.md

 ![Discovery and acquisition](images/FeatureToolDiscovery.png)

-Once you've made your selections, click **Get features** to fetch all the accompanying required packages from the catalog.
+Once you've made your choices, select **Get features** to fetch all the required packages from the catalog.
 For more information, please see [discovering and acquiring features](discovering-features.md).

 ## 3. Importing feature packages